-The rowhouse at 129 MacDougal Street in Greenwich Village was constructed c.
+The rowhouse at 131 MacDougal Street in Greenwich Village was constructed c.
 1828-29 in the Federal style, characterized by its 2-1/2-story height, Flemish bond brickwork, low stoop with wroughtironwork, entrance with Ionic columns, entablature and transom, molded lintels with end blocks, peaked roof, molded cornice, and pedimented double dormers.
 This was one of four houses (Nos.
 125-131) speculatively built on lots owned by Alonzo Alwyn Alvord, a downtown hat merchant, as the area around Washington Square (converted from a potter's field in 1826-28) was being developed as an elite residential enclave.
-Until 1881, No. 129 was continually owned by and leased to families of the merchant class.
-In the later 19th century, as the neighborhood's fashionable heyday waned, this house was no longer a singlefamily dwelling and became a lodging house.
+Until 1908, No. 131 was continually owned by families of the merchant and professional class.
+Around the time of the Civil War, as the neighborhood's fashionable heyday waned, this house was no longer a single-family dwelling and became a lodging house.
 In the 1910s, this block of MacDougal Street became a cultural and social center of bohemian Greenwich Village, which experienced a real estate boom in the 1920s.
-No. 129 was owned from 1920 to 1961 by Harold G. and Dorothy Donnell Calhoun, the former an assistant to the U.S. Attorney General; the Calhouns also owned Nos.
-127 and 131.
-No. 129 was in commercial use by 1920 when noted Hungarianborn portrait photographer Nickolas Muray had his studio here.
+No. 131 was owned from 1919 to 1932 by the family of theatrical agent-playwright Will A. Page, and was partly in commercial use by 1924 for a number of tearooms and speakeasies.
+From 1940 to 1961, it was owned by Harold G. and Dorothy Donnell Calhoun, the former an assistant to the U.S. Attorney General; the Calhouns had purchased Nos.
+127 and 129 in 1920.
 Alterations to the house included the creation of a roof "studio dormer" by linking its two dormers (c.
-1933-38) and the joining and lowering of the first-story windows as a commercial storefront (c.
-1950s).
+1950s) and the lowering and joining of the first-story windows as a commercial storefront (c.
+1950s and post-1979).
 The Times in 1951 reported on the planned modernization of the houses, noting that their "old architectural charm" was to be preserved.
-With most of its original architectural details, this house, notable singularly and as a group with its neighbors, is among the relatively rare surviving and significantly intact Manhattan buildings of the Federal style, period, and 2-1/2-story, dormered peaked-roof type.
+Despite the loss of some architectural details, this house, notable singularly and as a group with its neighbors, is among the relatively rare surviving and significantly intact Manhattan buildings of the Federal style, period, and 2-1/2-story, dormered peaked-roof type.